A new decade is here, along with dozens of ideas for New Year’s resolutions, and new energy to make this year better than the last.

 Hashtags on Facebook?
 Incorrectly sized videos on Instagram?
 Let’s make 2020 the year we all take the time to share the correctly sized and correctly worded content on each channel.

-While most content can (and should) be repurposed across channels, make sure that you’re following best practises for each channel before you post.
+While most content can (and should) be repurposed across channels, make sure that you’re following best practices for each channel before you post.

 #13 – Start creating a community